gottacatchenall/ms_sampling_effort/manuscript.md

 # Effects of false negatives on ability to make predictions

-Use the same model and data as [@Strydom2021].
+Use the same model and data as [@Strydom2021RoaPre].
 Seed the training data with false negatives at a rate $p_{fn}$.
 Don't do anything to the test data.
 Make ROC-PR AUC plots for 3 levels of $p_{fn}$.
 Same model, same data, different levels of predictive capacity.

-Way more effect on PR space, probably unsurprisingly.
+Big takeaway here is false-negatives have way more effect on PR space, unsurprisingly.
+Sadly this is also where the potential application of is greatest.

 ![fig](./figures/rocpr_falsenegatives.png)